AFE Position Statement on the UK Ivory Trade

 Is protecting special interests more important than saving elephants?

-Should we look for the answer in the disproportionate influence of the antiques trade on the government, and strong lobbying to represent their interests?
-We can’t know what goes on behind the scenes, but it is clear that such interests would not even have the ear of a government that had a genuine concern for the plight of elephants and their catastrophic decline.
+The answer can be found in the powerful influence of a small segment of the antiques trade, which has won round the government to support its own mercenary interests.
+We can’t know what goes on behind the scenes, but it is clear that such interests would not even have the ear of a government that had any genuine concern for the plight of elephants and their catastrophic decline.
 It is noteworthy that one of the most vociferous opponents of a full ban has been Victoria Borwick, former Member of Parliament and president of the British Antique Dealers’ Association (BADA).

 We ask this government: Is it content to be a complicit player in the process that’s driving elephants to extinction in the wild, all for the sake of a few ornaments and the greed of those who profit from them?
 Has it no concern for the judgement of history, which will show it gave the thumbs-down to elephants’ survival when it had the opportunity to help save them?